Epzq/Take-Home-Assignment/README.md

 ### One thing you’d change with more time
 Containerize the project to lock down system-level environment and keep model runtime configuration self-contained easier to deploy to isolated environment.
-Also prevents things from breaking due to changes in depencies or changes at PyPI
+Also prevents things from breaking due to changes in depencies or changes at PyPI.

 ---

 ## Repository Structure